Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_group_aggregate.rst

     |   Percentage     |     16.74%    |   13.03%  |   26.67%   |    0     |
     +------------------+---------------+-----------+------------+----------+

-The performance is shown below:
-   In above test, table ``Lineitem`` has 2 columns and 6000000 rows.
-   This means that the design takes 34.702ms to process 45.78MB data, so it achieves 1.29GB/s throughput.
+The performance is shown below.
+In above test, table ``Lineitem`` has two columns and 6000000 rows.
+This means that the design takes 34.702 ms to process 45.78 MB data, so it achieves 1.29 Gb/s throughput.

 .. toctree::
    :maxdepth: 1